 The program engages all 10 ASEAN Member States and continues national-level programming in Cambodia, Indonesia, Lao PDR, Myanmar, the Philippines, Thailand and Vietnam.
 ASEAN-ACT will continue Australia’s work with the justice sector and open up new partnerships that engage related state agencies, civil society and the private sector.

 ASEAN-ACT is committed to supporting ASEAN bodies responsible for enhancing their capacity to oversee, monitor and report on ACTIP.

-The program works with the Senior Officials Meeting on Transnational Crimes (SOMTC) and the Heads of Specialist Anti-trafficking Units to assist it to fulfil its mandate of implementing and reporting on the ASEAN Plan of Action.
+The program works with the Senior Officials Meeting on Transnational Crimes (SOMTC) and the Heads of Specialist Anti-trafficking Units to assist these bodies to fulfil their mandate in implementing and reporting on the ASEAN Plan of Action.

-SOMTC, led by the Lead Shepherd, chairs the SOMTC working group to progress regional cooperation on counter trafficking.
+SOMTC, led by the Lead Shepherd, chairs the SOMTC working group to progress regional cooperation to counter trafficking.